 Not everyone wants to sign a long contract for hosting, but you usually have to in order to get the lowest price.
-Typically, you have to pay the whole amount upfront, which can get expensive even when you are looking at cheap plans.
+That usually also means dropping $75, $100, or more at checkout.

-DreamHost Shared Starter is $4.95/month for one site.
+DreamHost Shared Starter is only $1.99/month for one site.
 No contract necessary.

 With DreamHost, you can still get cheap hosting, but you don’t have any of the long-term risk that comes with a multi-year contract.